mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 4 +D3 13
 Every +1 +D3 +2

-A K’kree can fully control and command a number of family members and hangers-on determined by his level in Patriarchy.
+A K'kree can fully control and command a number of family members and hangers-on determined by his level in Patriarchy.
 This increases when Patriarchy does but some patriarchs are just better at running their